axibase/atsd/administration/replication.md

 ## Installation

-**MASTER & SLAVE: execute these steps on both machines – master and slave.**
+**MASTER & SLAVE: Complete this process on both machines – master and slave.**

 Stop ATSD and all components: